rhansen/node-sqlite3-wiki/API.md

 ## Statement#finalize([callback])

 Finalizes the statement.
 This is typically optional, but if you experience long delays before the next query is executed, explicitly finalizing your statement might be necessary.
-This might be the case when you run an exclusive query (see section *Serialization*).
+This might be the case when you run an exclusive query (see section *Control Flow*).
 After the statement is finalized, all further function calls on that statement object will throw errors.